Anurag1101/Movie_Ticket_Booking/README.md

 - `string`: For generating a random booking ID.

-Contributing
+## Contributions:

 If you'd like to contribute to this project:

-Fork the repository.
+1. Fork the repository.
-Create a feature branch.
+2. Create a feature branch.
-Commit your changes.
+3. Commit your changes.
-Push to the branch.
+4. Push to the branch.
-Open a pull request.
+5. Open a pull request.

 License
 This project is licensed under the MIT License.